Sonic Team: 2004–present: Reintegration and recent years

 By 2010, Sonic Team had become part of CS Research and Development No. 2 (CS2), Sega Studios USA had been reintegrated into the Japanese team, and Iizuka had become the head of the department.
 After a series of poorly received Sonic releases, Sonic Team refocused on speed and more traditional side-scrolling in Sonic the Hedgehog 4: Episode I and II, Sonic Generations, and Sonic Colors, which all received better reviews.
 In 2015, Iizuka recognized in an interview with Polygon that Sonic Team had prioritized shipping games over quality, and had not had enough involvement in later third-party Sonic games, such as Sonic Boom: Rise of Lyric.
 He hoped the Sonic Team logo would stand as a "mark of quality"; he planned to release quality games and expand the Sonic brand, while retaining the modern Sonic design.
 Iizuka stated that doing new things with the franchise has had good and bad points at times.
 Sonic Team's first Sonic game exclusive to smartphones, Sonic Runners, was released in 2015.
 An endless runner, it was designed to have more replay value than other games in the genre.
 Sonic Runners received mixed reviews and was unprofitable, resulting in its discontinuation a year later.

 In 2017, Sonic Team developed and released Sonic Forces, and oversaw the development of Sonic Mania by Christian Whitehead.
 Forces was aimed at a broad audience of young and adult players, while Mania was focused on fans of the original Genesis games.
 Mania became the best reviewed Sonic game in fifteen years following nearly two decades of mixed reviews for the franchise.
 Sonic Team also contributed to the 2019 reboot of Sakura Wars.
-Sonic Team is embedded within the second business division of Sega, which has more than 400 employees as of 2023.
+Sonic Team is embedded within the second business division of Sega, which had more than 400 employees as of 2023.
+Over time, several Sega development staff continue to get involved that did not work on Sonic or Sonic Team games before.
+This includes staff that worked on Shinobi and Nightshade, sports game developers that worked on Virtua Striker and Let's Make a Soccer Team, and decades later in the 2020s, arcade game developers that worked on Initial D and Maimai.